Accelerated Reader Programme

 For your information, Accelerated Reader is a software tool that assesses a student’s reading level, suggests titles of books at that level, and then assesses whether a student has completed reading the book by asking a series of questions; it then gives immediate feedback to students about their success.
 The Accelerated Reader programme has proved to be very successful in developing reading skills and raising standards in literacy.

 Each student will, in October, begin by taking a diagnostic STAR reading test which will give them Reading Age and Book Level to guide them to text suited to their abilities.
 They will then choose, read and answer questions on and reflect on their book.
-Your child will be STAR tested, three times during the year.
+Your child will be STAR tested, at least three times during the year.

 The aim of the programme is to promote a lifelong love of reading in every student, regardless of their ability.
 It is also designed to do the following: